 One of the key functions of the board of directors is informed oversight of our risk management process.
-In particular, the board is responsible for assessing major risks facing our company and considering ways to address those risks.
+In particular, the board is responsible for assessing cyber and other major risks facing our company and considering ways to address those risks.